mahor1221/reddish-shift/docs/redshift-design.md

 shows more about what parts of the program that can be conditionally compiled.

-NOTE: some features have to be disabled explicitely, like --disable-gnome-clock to prevent the gnome-clock code from being built in.
+NOTE: some features have to be disabled explicitly, like --disable-gnome-clock to prevent the gnome-clock code from being built in.